Are enterprises ready to monetize and witness positive returns from their IoT investments?

 “IoT technology has significant strategic impact on organisations.
 60% of Indian enterprise Organisations will be leveraging IoT for competitive technology and pricing advantage” said Ranganath Sadasiva, Director Enterprise Research, IDC India, “Over half of the survey respondents consider IoT imperative to stay “digitally fit”.
 Even, as businesses in India realise the benefits that IoT brings to their enterprises, the challenges around security and complexity related to changes in business processes cannot be ignored.”
 He added.

 As enterprises begin to realize the value, RoI, efficiency and productivity that IoT can bring, commercial solutions will gain traction and the enterprise will emerge as the largest market for IoT adoption.
-Not only in India, world-wide, IoT adoption is more on the industrial front than the consumer segment.
+Not only in India, worldwide, but IoT adoption is also more on the industrial front than the consumer segment.